Key cold email metrics to track to optimize your outbound

 When you start an email campaign, it’s important to be data-driven.
 An experimental mindset will help you understand if you’re going in the right direction or if there is something different you can test to improve your results.

 In order to measure the success of your cold email campaigns, there are a few metrics that you should keep an eye on.
-In this blog post, we are going to focus on the three main metrics and provide tips to help you increase those metrics.
+In this blog post, we are going to focus on the three main metrics and provide tips to help you enhance your cold email success.

 The open rate measures the percentage of people that opened your email (total opens/emails sent).
 It’s the variable you need to measure to know if your subject line and the first sentence of your emails are working.